GrechTech/RetroRosetta/README.md

 # RetroRosetta
-Check the Wiki at for more information https://github.com/GrechTech/RetroRosetta/wiki
+Check the Wiki page for more information https://github.com/GrechTech/RetroRosetta/wiki